Satellite view shows Raleigh, the "City of Oaks", second most populous city and capital of the North Carolina

 , a state in the eastern central United States

 with a coastline on the Atlantic Ocean.
 The city is the seat of Wake County, located 140 mi (225 km) northeast of Charlotte

 and 280 mi (450 km) southwest of Washington D.C.

 in central North Carolina.

 Image: Mark Turner

-Raleigh's economy is based on banking/financial services; electrical, medical, electronic and telecommunications equipment; clothing and apparel.
+Raleigh's economy relies on banking and financial services; electrical, medical, electronic and telecommunications equipment; as well as clothing and apparel.

 Other capital points of interest:

 Yates Mill in Historic Yates Mill County Park in central Wake County, the landmark is fully restored and the only surviving operable gristmill from the mid 18th century.

 ) formerly the seat of the General Assembly (until 1963), it houses now offices of the Governor of NC.